awsdocs/amazon-elasticache-docs/doc_source/redis/FaultTolerance.md

 ### Other precautions<a name="FaultTolerance.Recommendations.Other"></a>

 If you're running Redis, then in addition to the above, we recommend that you schedule regular backups of your cluster\.
 Backups \(snapshots\) create a \.rdb file you can use to restore your cluster in case of failure or corruption\.
-For more information, see [Backup and Restore for ElastiCache for Redis ](backups.md)\.
+For more information, see [Backup and restore for ElastiCache for Redis ](backups.md)\.